-Here’s whether mesh Wi-Fi reduces your internet speed:
+Here’s everything about mesh Wi-Fi reducing your internet speed:

 Generally speaking, mesh Wi-Fi does not reduce your effective connection speeds.